hjwylde/werewolf/README.md

 ```

 Here the command was unsuccessful and an error message is sent to _@corge_.
-Even though the command was unsuccessful, the chat client interface probably won't need to do
+Even though the command was unsuccessful, the chat interface probably won't need to do anything
-    anything special.
+    special.
 Relaying the error message back to the user should suffice.

-Thus a chat client interface must implement the following:
+Thus a chat interface must implement the following:
 * The ability to call werewolf commands.
 This includes passing the `--caller` option and arguments
   correctly.
 It is possible to only implement the `interpret` command, which interprets the
   caller's input.